 It goes without saying that tackling a long-distance thru-hike is a prodigious endeavor.
 And the harsh reality is, the majority of hikers who make an attempt, will fail.
 Statistics show that for any given trail, the dropout rate is between 60% to 90%.
-But of the many reasons hikers give for abandoning their thru-hike, running out of money should not be one of them.
-Knowing how to properly budget for your trek and sticking to it can mean the difference between crossing the finish line and miserably hitch hiking home.
+However, of the many reasons hikers give for abandoning their thru-hike, running out of money should not be one of them.
+Properly budgeting for your next thru-hike, and sticking to it, can mean the difference between crossing the finish line and a miserable hitchhike home.

 Many inexperienced hikers run out of money due to lack of research—they’re simply not aware of how much a thru-hike could really cost.
 Here is a good rule of thumb: When everything is added up, my research found that the average cost for a thru-hike is between $3.69 and $4.28 per mile.
 That might seem very high, but it takes into account meticulous scrutiny of every little line item–except gear.
 I calculated these numbers based off my actual thru-hike receipts and those of others.
 (Most hikers can outfit themselves for around $2,000, but that figure can vary greatly depending on your preferences.)

 After you have a basic idea of how much your thru-hike will cost, you still need to budget your money and stick to it.
 Most hikers who run into financial problems, spent frivolously toward the beginning of their trek, then realized they lacked the funds to go the distance.

 You can categorize your budget any way you want, but here are some typical categories to consider:

 Transportation should include all costs associated with getting to the trailhead and home again.
 For many trails, these expenses can be costly.
 Since you will have to book your return trip on short notice, prices can vary and will most likely be higher than buying a ticket well in advance.
 Allow extra in your budget to account for this.